Challenge Kaiserwinkl-Walchsee

 The first thing is the fabric.
 Choose a tri suit made from lightweight material which dries quickly after the swim so you can stay comfortable.
 Suits described as ‘quick-wicking’ as well as lightweight are also a great choice.
 The material will be designed to draw moisture away from your body for evaporation, so you’re less likely to overheat.

 Another key consideration when you’re searching for your first tri suit is the chamois pad.
 Make sure the suit you’re looking at has a tri-specific pad.
-This will mean that it’s comfortable on the bike, without absorbing too much water or chafing uncomfortably during the run.
+This will mean that it’s comfortable on the bike, without absorbing too much water after the swim or chafing uncomfortably during the run.
 Check the product description to determine if the tri suit has been designed for a specific distance.
 The chamois pad in a short course-specific suit might not be substantial enough for longer distances.

 Sleeved versus sleeveless